 Service / Career

-January 2018 – Appointed CEO for Procurement Regulatory Authority of Zimbabwe PRAZ
+- January 2018 – Appointed CEO for Procurement Regulatory Authority of Zimbabwe PRAZ.
+His contract was terminated by the organisation.
+He was replaced by Clever Ruswa in June 2021.

 In January 2018, PRAZ started by firing all the State Procurement Board (SPB) employees over corruption allegedly committed before the State procurement entity was reconfigured.
 PRAZ said it would reengage workers who fit it’s new mandate.
 In a letter Nyasha Chizu said PRAZ was finalising the structure of the new authority and recruitment would commence once formalities were concluded.